daveshanley/quobix.com/content/articles/experience-engineering/index.md

 > ...chances are it's going to **_sink into that chasm_**, like so many before it.

 **Consistency**
 : **_A GUI, CLI, SDK and API should all work along side each other_**.
-All using the same verbage and design patterns across every touch point.
+All using the same verbiage and design patterns across every touch point.

 **Accessibility**
 : **_[a11y](https://www.a11yproject.com/) is not something you think about at the end_**.
 It's something that needs to be baked into very core from the start.

 **Simplicity**
 : **_Don't make consumers think_**.
-Have you ever been embarassed trying to figure out how to fold a kids push chair?
+Have you ever been embarrassed trying to figure out how to fold a kids push chair?
 Interfaces should feel intrinsic and intuitive.
 Cognitive load is a bad thing in this case.

 **Convenience**
 : **_Make it easy to join, install, upgrade and operate from (and on) any device_**.
 A SaaS product needs to consumable from a smart fridge or a micro controller.

 **Self-Service**
 : **_Banks < ATMs < Apple Pay_**.
-Super fast time to value without a barrier to entry.
+Always aim to deliver super fast time to value without a barrier to entry.
+People will consume more if they can self-serve, on demand.

 ---